reluviari/todocartoes-challenge/README.md

 ## Aditional Information

-* Gem react-rails was used only for the ease of using its reac_component helper for rendering carousel components and searching for products developed in react.
+* Gem react-rails was used only for the ease of using its 'react_component' helper for rendering carousel components and searching for products developed in react.

 * Semantic Ui was used for front end styling.